apache/nuttx/configs/sam4e-ek/README.txt

          first have to use mkrd to create the RAM disk and mkfatfs to put a FAT file system on it.

+  STATUS:

+  2014-3-25:  Marginally functional.
+Very slow to come up.
+USB analyzer
+              shows several resets before the host decides that it is happy with the device.
+There are no obvious errors in the USB data capture.
+  2014-3-25:  There also seem to be issues about writing files.
+This
+              needs more investigation.

   CDC/ACM Serial Device Class
   ---------------------------